yoyoberenguer/PygameShader/README.md

-Pygame shader project is a `2D game library` written in Python and Cython containing `special effects` for development of multimedia applications like video games, arcade game or to customize your textures.
+Pygame shader project is a `2D game library` written in Python and Cython containing `special effects` for development of multimedia applications like video games, arcade game or to customize your sprites textures or surfaces.

 This library is compatible with BMP, GIF (non - animated), JPEG, PNG image format.
 ```